melezhik/sparky/README.md

 It could live for instance in `$HOME/.raku/bin` along with other scripts required (like `sparrowdo`)

-# Running Web UI
+# Sparky Web UI

-And finally sparky has a simple web UI to show builds statuses and reports.
+And finally Sparky has a simple web UI to show builds statuses and reports.

 To run Sparky CI web app: